prototypingplanner/prototypingplanner.github.io/index.md

-# Welcome to prototypingplanner.com

-Here you can find supporting material for our research publications about the use of prototyping in product development.
-Take a look around.

-// [Camilla Arndt Hansen](https://www.researchgate.net/profile/Camilla_Hansen25), PhD student at the Technical University of Denmark

 ## The Prototyping Planner

 The Prototyping Planner is a 1-page template that aims to teach students how to create purposeful prototypes.